 - Zucchini

-But ground turkey can be a delicious, healthy ingredient to use in many dinner recipes if you know how to season it correctly.
+Ground turkey can be a delicious ingredient to use in many dinner recipes if you know how to season it correctly.
 The key here is to season the ground turkey generously, and correctly.

 Start with salt.
 You can’t go wrong with kosher salt, and we do prefer kosher salt for cooking.
-So many people comment that a recipe is too salty, and that’s probably because they’re using regular table salt which has a much finer grain than kosher salt.
+A lot of people comment that a recipe is too salty, and that’s probably because they’re using the wrong kind of salt.

 Looking For More Ground Turkey Recipes?